sknasirhussain/Y-ed-App/README.md

 # Y-ed-App
 A mobile application for the y-ed.in website for Y-East

-Certainly!
-Here's the entire content in Markdown format:

 ## Getting Started

 These instructions will help you run the project on your local machine for development and testing purposes.